F5Networks/f5-declarative-onboarding/docs/big-iq-licensing.rst

 Additionally, see :doc:`json-pointers` for information on using JSON/Declarative Onboarding pointers in your declaration.

 See :doc:`bigiq-examples` for additional example declarations.

+..
+NOTE:: See |compat| for information on BIG-IQ and Declarative Onboarding compatibility

 Declaration class licensing with BIG-IQ